-Whether fed up of the city and decided to go home, or time in corporate exile in the city on assignment is finally up, many expatriates leave Hong Kong but bring with them fond memories.
+Whether fed up of the city and decided to go home, or time in corporate exile in the city on assignment is finally up, many expatriates leave Hong Kong but bring fond memories.
 In some cases, separation anxiety sets in as things and experiences commonly taken for granted in the city suddenly get their much-deserved adulation.

 So here are what expats might miss about Hong Kong once they say goodbye for good:

 Whether it’s 7-Eleven or Circle K, you’ll always have that chance to grab a craving anytime of the day.
 From snacks and beer to theme park tickets and from gift cards to mobile SIM cards, you’ll get them in one place.
-You can even make use of the 7-Eleven locations to pick up online merchandise like Zalora or FedEx and return products you don’t want to keep.
+You can even use the 7-Eleven locations to pick up online merchandise like Zalora or FedEx and return products you don’t want to keep.

-Clean, Efficient MTR
+Clean, efficient MTR

-Expats from London, New York or LA can easily distinguish the difference between subways back home and Hong Kong’s MTR.
+Expats from London, New York or LA can easily distinguish between subways back home and Hong Kong’s MTR.
 Running frequently and on time, the MTR addresses the crowding problem the city has been famous — or infamous — for.
 The MTR is also clean and well-ventilated, making them a choice travel option with predictable travel time, and an escape from the city’s punishing summer weather.

-Slow Rides at Trams
+Slow rides at trams

 Taking a slow trip in this beloved tram allows passengers to witness the daily life that unfolds in Hong Kong: office workers making their way to skyscraper offices, passengers patiently waiting at bus stops or merchants at the market preparing goods unloaded by delivery trucks.

-Victoria Harbour Skyline
+Victoria Harbour skyline

 Perhaps the most beautiful skyline you’ll ever see, the buildings that offer backdrop of the Victoria Harbour, are like Lego blocks carefully arranged to build such iconic tourist backdrop for tourist selfies by day, and draped in colors at night.
 No wonder hotel rooms, office spaces and residences pay a premium to get a glimpse of such a sight.